jemmy512/book-notes/CS/tcp-ip-illustrated-volume-1.md

 4. The receiver does not have to wait for the window to fill before sending an ACK.

 ## 15.5.3 Silly Window Syndrome(SWS)
-Definition:
+* Definition:
-Small data segments are exchanged across the connection instead of full-size segments [RFC0813].
+    * Small data segments are exchanged across the connection instead of full-size segments [RFC0813].
 This leads to undesirable inefficiency because each segment has relatively high overhead—a small number of data bytes relative to the number of bytes in the headers.

-Solution:
+* Solution:
     1. When operating as a receiver, small windows are not advertised.
-The receive algorithm specified by [RFC1122] is to not send a segment advertising a larger window than is currently being advertised (which can be 0) until the window can be increased by either one full-size segment (i.e., the receive MSS) or by one-half of the receiver’s buffer space, whichever is smaller.
+The receive algorithm specified by [RFC1122] is to not send a segment advertising a larger window than is currently being advertised (which can be 0) until the window can be increased by either **one full-size segment** (i.e., the receive MSS) or by **one-half of the receiver’s buffer space**, whichever is smaller.
 Note that there are two cases where this rule can come into play: when buffer space has become available because of an application consuming data from the network, and when TCP must respond to a window probe.
     2. When sending, small segments are not sent and the Nagle algorithm governs when to send.
 Senders avoid SWS by not transmitting a segment unless at least one of the following conditions is true:
         * A full-size (send MSS bytes) segment can be sent.
         * TCP can send at least one-half of the maximum-size window that the other end has ever advertised on this connection.
-    * TCP can send everything it has to send and either (i) an ACK is not currently expected (i.e., we have no outstanding unacknowledged data) or (ii) the Nagle algorithm is disabled for this connection.
+        * TCP can send everything it has to send and either
+            * an ACK is not currently expected (i.e., we have no outstanding unacknowledged data) or
+            * the Nagle algorithm is disabled for this connection.

 ???
 Figure 15-14, P749.
 Doese window probe segement break the normal data?